abdullahbokl/Flutter-NodeJS-Full-Stack-App/README.md

 # Job-Hub App

-Job-Hub is a comprehensive full-stack Flutter application that leverages the power of Flutter, Node.js, Express, and MongoDB to provide users with a seamless and feature-rich experience.
-It caters to various user needs and offers a wide range of functionalities to enhance their overall experience.
+Job-Hub is a comprehensive full-stack Flutter application that leverages the power of Flutter, Node.js, Express, and MongoDB.

 ## Demo Video